 \label{sec:method}

-This section explains the details of the proposed method.

 \subsection{Overview}

 \label{subsec:overview}

-In our proposed method, when a user sets an arbitrary heart rate, the display lights, and a smartwatch worn on the display measures the specified heart rate.
-The flow of the proposed method is shown in \figref{method}.
-First, the real (target) heart rate of the user is obtained with a PPG sensor that is separate from the smartwatch.
-The proposed method changes the brightness of the display connected to a microcomputer in accordance with the target heart rate.
-Then, the smartwatch worn over the display measures the heart rate that is the same as the target heart rate.
+In our proposed method, when a user sets an arbitrary heart rate, a display lights up, and a smartwatch worn over the display measures the specified heart rate. \figref{method} illustrates the process flow of the proposed method.
+First, the user's real (target) heart rate is obtained by a PPG sensor that is separate from the smartwatch.
+Next, the brightness of the display, which is connected to a microcomputer, is changed according to the target heart rate.
+Finally, the smartwatch measures the heart rate indicated by the display, which is the same as the target heart rate.

 \begin{figure}[!t]